jnrushy/mini-deal-pipeline/README.md

 # Mini Deal Pipeline Simulator

 A data processing pipeline that simulates the processing of DSP (Demand-Side Platform) reports for advertising campaigns.
-This project demonstrates a complete ETL (Extract, Transform, Load) workflow using Dagster for orchestration and MongoDB for data storage.
+This project demonstrates a complete ETL (Extract, Transform, Load) workflow using Dagster for orchestration, MongoDB for data storage, and Rill for visualization.

 ## What It Does